Choosing the Right College For You

-As you begin your college search, you may find it difficult to determine which colleges will best suit you.
-Most students start by looking at school rankings.
-But it’s crucial that you look beyond the rankings to other, more important factors that determine if a college will be a good fit.
+As you begin your college search, you may find it difficult to determine which schools will best suit you.
+Many students start by looking at school rankings, but we advise you to look beyond the rankings to the many (important!) factors that determine whether a college is a good fit for you.
 When you’re just getting started, cast a wide net.
-Later you’ll reduce your list of good-fit schools to between 8-12 best-fit options.
+Later in the process, you’ll reduce your list of good-fit schools to between 8-12 best-fit options.

 Rank Your Priorities

-Create a list of what’s important to you and rank it from most important to least important, then compare that list with your parent’s list of priorities.
-Here are some factors to rank: Tuition / Affordability
+Create a list of what’s important to you and rank it from most important to least important.
+Then compare that list with your parent’s list of priorities.
+Need help getting started?
+Here are some factors to rank:

-Heading to college doesn’t mean you have to stop doing what you love.
-If you enjoy playing a sport for example, look into intramural sports at large schools or consider smaller colleges with club teams so you don’t have to hang up your cleats.
-In contrast, consider what you might want to try or participate in that’s new to you, and be certain your colleges provide those opportunities.
+• Extracurriculars – Heading to college doesn’t mean you have to stop doing what you love.
+If you enjoy playing a sport, for example, look into intramural options at large schools or consider smaller colleges with club teams so you don’t have to hang up your cleats.
+In contrast, consider what you might want to try or participate in that’s new to you, and be certain a college provides those opportunities.

 Narrowing Down the List